-Starting July 1st, 2018 you may need to start collecting and remitting Goods and services tax (GST) to the Australian Tax Authority (ATO).
-In general, if you sell over A$75,000 to Australian customers within a 12 month period, you will be required to remit GST.
+As of July 1st, 2018, if you sell over A$75,000 to Australian customers within a 12-month period, you will be required to remit GST.

-The Federal Parliament of Australia passed the legislation for GST on low value imported goods legislation as an attempt at leveling the playing field for Australian domestic businesses that already have to charge GST on all purchases.
-However, the law does not only target non-Australian companies, it also targets Australian merchants that sell and drop-ship goods from other countries allowing them to circumvent collecting and paying GST.
+The Federal Parliament of Australia passed legislation for GST on low value imported goods as an attempt at leveling the playing field for Australian domestic businesses that already have to charge GST on all purchases.
+However, the law does not only target non-Australian companies, it also targets Australian merchants that sell and drop-ship goods from other countries, allowing them to circumvent collecting and paying GST.

 Currently, all purchases over A$1,000 are already subject to GST upon entry into the country.
-The new law does not change the [de minimus value] of A$1,000.
-If Australia were to lower or eliminate the A$1,000 de minimus, it would require the collection of GST from the receiver.
-Australia is unique when compared to other countries since they are shifting GST collection and remittance responsibility to the seller vs the receiver, even if they are located outside of Australia.
+The new law does not change the [de minimis] value of A$1,000.
+If Australia were to lower or eliminate the A$1,000 de minimis, it would require the collection of GST from the receiver.
+Australia is unique when compared to other countries, because they are shifting GST collection and remittance responsibility to the seller vs. the receiver, even if they are located outside of Australia.

 The exact registration requirements are based on two different levels of “turnover”.
 If you total over A$75,000 in either of the two circumstances, you should register.

-We recommend registering for GST if your current and trailing 11-months of sales were equivalent to A$65,000 or about $48,000 USD.
+We recommend registering for GST if your current month and trailing 11 months of sales were equivalent to A$65,000 or about $48,000 USD.

-For most US retailers will not have an Austrailian business number (ABN).
-You don’t need one as a Simple GST Registration will allow you to register and pay Australian GST.
+For most, US retailers will not have an Australian business number (ABN).
+You do not need one because a simplified GST Registration will allow you to register and pay Australian GST.